Sunday, January 26, 2014

 Tuesday, January 14, 2014

 French director Ferrand is trying to direct a film, drama "Meet Pamela".
 Actor Alphonse plays a young man who falls in love with Pamela, played by British actress Julie Baker, but Pamela in the story leaves him when she falls in love with his father, played by ageing actor Alexandre.
 Julie is ironically married to an older doctor in real life.
 The production has to overcome several difficulties, but the major one occurs when the script-girl dumps Alphonse for a stuntman.
-The actors is thus depressed, and Julie lands in bed with him.
+The actor is thus depressed, and Julie lands in bed with him.
 Her relationship with the doctor is strained, and actor Alexandre dies in a car crash, but Ferrand manages to complete the film.

 Thursday, January 9, 2014